-View key safety advice drawn up by Swim England, British Triathlon and the Royal Life Saving Society UK following the partial lifting of the coronavirus lockdown restrictions.
+View key safety advice drawn up by Swim England, British Triathlon and the Royal Life Saving Society UK following the partial lifting of the coronavirus lockdown restrictions on 29 Mar 2021.
 Covid-19 Guidance to Open Water Swimmers is hosted on the SH2OUT website.
 Also read Swim England statement on open water swimming published on 11 May 2020.

 Open water venues are being encouraged to give feedback on an interim document for their safe use.

 Video: Clevedon Long Swim 2018 from Lady Bay to the Pier.

 Somerset ASA encourages safe participation in Open Water swimming and provides and promotes development opportunities to enable Coaches, competitors and Officials to progress from pool swimming into Open Water events.

 Somerset ASA Open Water Secretary, Nicky Taylor, is currently developing Open Water swimming through A.N.T.
 Swimming Club of Somerset and is keen to promote the sport within the County and beyond.
 The Club caters for athletes from all areas and trains 3 open water venues.
 Nicky is also a member of Street & District who have been involved with Open Water Swimming.

 Kat Percival also has considerable experience in this discipline and has helped organise English Channel crossings.

 Thousands of free water safety sessions for youngsters are now available to book as the popular Swim Safe programme returns to venues across the country.

 The free sessions are aimed at anyone aged between seven and 14 years old who can swim at least 25 metres.
 They last for approximately 45 minutes and include:

 - Interactive water safety advice for parents and children